Deportes Tolima: 2006 runners-up

 2006 was a great year for Tolima.
-The team was second on the overall table (points added up over the Apertura and Clausura tournaments), scored the most goals in the year (over 80), and were runners up in the league for 2006-II.
+The team was second on the overall table (points added up over the Apertura and Finalización tournaments), scored the most goals in the year (over 80), and were runners up in the league for 2006–II.
 At the beginning of 2006, Deportes Tolima did not seem like a very strong team for the season as it did not sign any new players.
 The coach was Jorge Luis Bernal, who had been the reserve team coach for many years.
-However, the team performed well in both home and away games, with victories against Envigado 7–3, Atlético Nacional 5–1, Millonarios away 3–0 and Huila away 4–1.
-They reached the semi-finals of the 2006-I tournament and were placed in a group with Deportivo Pereira, Deportivo Cali, and Once Caldas, and were in route to making the finals until they lost an important game against Pereira, who finished last in the group.
+However, the team performed well in both home and away games, with victories against Envigado 7–3, Atlético Nacional 5–1, Millonarios 3–0 away and Huila 4–1 away.
+They reached the semi-finals of the 2006 Apertura and were placed in a group with Deportivo Pereira, Deportivo Cali, and Once Caldas, and were en route to making the finals until they lost an important game against Pereira, who finished last in the group.
 Tolima won their last game, but eventually finished in second, three points behind Cali.

-The 2006-II campaign was even better than the first one.
-Tolima ended first in the league, and played the semi-finals against Atlético Nacional, Deportivo Pasto, and Boyacá Chicó.
-Atlético Nacional were leaders of the group most of the time, while Deportes Tolima remained a point behind.
-A dramatic 2–1 away win over Atlético Nacional made them leaders, and they advanced to the final against Cúcuta Deportivo after a 2–0 win over Boyacá Chicó.
-The first game was away in Cúcuta and Tolima lost 1–0; later in Ibagué the game ended tied 1–1, with Yulián Anchico scoring Tolima's goal, but it wasn't enough to win the league title.
+The Finalización campaign was even better than the first one.
+Tolima ended first in the first stage of the league, and played the semi-finals against Atlético Nacional, Deportivo Pasto, and Boyacá Chicó.
+Atlético Nacional led the group most of the time, while Deportes Tolima remained a point behind.
+A dramatic 2–1 away win over Nacional made them leaders, and they advanced to the final against Cúcuta Deportivo after beating Boyacá Chicó 2–0 on the final matchday of the group.
+The first game was away in Cúcuta and Tolima lost 1–0; the return leg in Ibagué ended tied 1–1, with Yulián Anchico scoring Tolima's goal, but it was not enough to win the league title.

 Since Tolima finished fifth in the 2005 overall table, they were able to play the 2006 Copa Sudamericana.
 The team began the competition in the first stage, where they beat Independiente Medellín 4–2 on aggregate.
 In the next stage, Tolima tied against Mineros de Guayana on aggregate, but passed to the next round on the away goals rule.
 In the third round, the club was matched up with Pachuca.
-Tolima won the first leg 2–1 at home, but in the second leg in Mexico they lost 5–1, and Tolima was eliminated from the competition, while Pachuca went on to become champion of the cup.
+Tolima won the first leg 2–1 at home, but in the second leg in Mexico they lost 5–1, and Tolima was eliminated from the competition, while Pachuca went on to win the competition.
 At the end of the year, Bernal left the club.